ibm-bluemix-mobile-services/bms-samples-ios-hellotodo/README.md

 > We're working on creating a video tutorial.
 It will be published here once ready

 **Note:** This helloTodo iOS sample requires XCode 7.1 to run.
 Also, the project has bitcode support disabled since currently the Bluemix Mobile Services SDK does not support it.
-You can read more about this in this blog [Connect Your iOS 9 App to Bluemix](https://developer.ibm.com/bluemix/2015/09/16/connect-your-ios-9-app-to-bluemix/)
+You can read more about this in this blog entry: [Connect Your iOS 9 App to Bluemix](https://developer.ibm.com/bluemix/2015/09/16/connect-your-ios-9-app-to-bluemix/)

 ### License
 This package contains sample code provided in source code form.
 The samples are licensed under the under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 and may also view the license in the license.txt file within this package.
 Also see the notices.txt file within this package for additional notices.